Head of School, Bible

 More information coming soon!

-Tracey Myers is new to our teaching staff this year although she brings many years of teaching experience.
+Tracey Myers is now in her second year on our teaching staff, although she brings many years of teaching experience.
 Mrs.Myers has taught middle school for 24 years.
-The majority of her experience has been teaching math although she has also taught art, p.e., science and other electives.
+The majority of her experience has been teaching math although she has also taught art, P.E., science and other electives.
 She has an Elementary Education degree from Lee College in Cleveland, TN.
 She has a heart and passion for middle school students and desires to encourage and build them up in Christ during this time of growth.
 Her life is full of adventure with her husband and three sons.
 They enjoy sports, hiking, camping, and other outdoor activities.

 Lizzy Schott has been at Heritage since 2007.
 She brings a wealth of practical experience to the classroom by drawing from her previous work experience as a registered nurse, instructor, and motivational speaker.
 Lizzy enjoys classical Christian education because it gives students the tools they need to critically think about a topic and see how it fits with the Christian worldview.
 She enjoys teaching science, specifically, because it enables students to see evidence of God in what He has created.
 She gets excited when students have an "AH-HA" moment.
 Mrs. Schott earned her associates degree in nursing (ADN) from Maryville University, and a bachelor's degree in liberal arts from Concordia University.
 Fun fact: Mrs. Schott lived in Saudi Arabia for three years, and has enjoyed doing missions work in Haiti and Alaska.
 When not teaching, she enjoys helping people and spending time with her family and her dog Oreo.